MikeD123/Stuff/Distributed Accomplishable Intents/README.md

 * Metamask for signing/sending.
 But would probably look a lot different than its current ENS integration if people liked it.
 * MyCrypto for security.
 Phishing and things like that probably come around so they would be good pillars for hard coded curated suggestions by them as trusted reputable voices in the ecosystem for that intent.
 Like you swap with uniswap, security with mycrypto or metamask.
 Etc...
 * ENS for anchoring and its extensibility.
+* Any "messenger" I think really.
+Zapper is another example and originally DeFi Zap was something I loved because they implemented something similar "longWBTC.defizap.eth

 ## Conclusion